 For example, if I’m leading a follow who does a Salsa rock step or WCS anchor in a Zouk lateral, I will make the ‘slot’ shorter.
 If a lead is asking me to do something but doesn’t have their hand in the right placement, I may try to (gently) guide their hand to the correct position while I follow the movement.

 The important thing here is that it shouldn’t cross into floor-teaching, nor interfere with the flow of the dance.
 It’s totally fine to not provide any guidance and to just dance with them, if you’re not confident that you can do so safely and without floor teaching.

 4. The One Who Wants Free Private Lessons

-There’s always that one who attaches themselves to advance dancers or teachers in the hopes of scoring free info (or some other perk).
+There’s always that one who attaches themselves to advanced dancers or teachers in the hopes of scoring free info (or some other perk).
 Note that this is different from a first-timer who is just trying to figure out how to do a basic step without falling over.
 In contrast, this is a beginner who comes every week with new questions and requests for individual attention during the social.

 Generally speaking, these people feel a little bit like the mooches of the dance scene.
 And, there is almost always someone willing to ‘teach’ them for free.
 The issue is that it usually isn’t someone who should be teaching that person.

 If you are brand-new and trying to survive your first social, this does not apply to you.
 There’s usually at least one person at every social who will be willing to at least talk you through a basic step to help you survive.
 That being said, if there is a free class before the social, try to go to that.